Tim has recently moved to a new job and although his salary is higher his new company does not provide Income Protection as an employee benefit.

 As a result Tim is looking to take out his own Income Protection policy that will cover their mortgage, other household bills and the additional expenditure for childcare they now pay.

 As Emma is taking some time off work to look after their son, so Tim is only currently looking for cover for himself.

 After searching for income protection on the internet Tim came across the Drewberry Insurance website.
 After seeing how many different options there were to choose from Tim decided to call Drewberry and spoke to one of the income protection advisers, Joe.

-Tim was initially looking for a policy with a deferred period of two months so the policy started paying out once his sick pay ends, but having found out that Tim had around one month of savings Joe recommended a three month deferred period which would save Tim around 20% on his monthly premiums.
+Tim was initially looking for a policy with a deferred period of 2 months so the policy started paying out once his sick pay ends, but having found out that Tim had around 1 month of savings his adviser recommended a 3 month deferred period which would save Tim around 20% on his monthly premiums.

-After speaking to Joe, Tim ended up with a policy that had a premium slightly less than what he was initially looking at online by stretching out the deferred period and going with an insurer that was happy to cover his medical condition at no extra cost.
+After speaking to his adviser, Tim ended up with a policy that had a premium slightly less than what he was initially looking at online by stretching out the deferred period and going with an insurer that was happy to cover his medical condition at no extra cost.

-Tim already had some existing life insurance that would payout if either Tim or Emma were to pass away but the level of cover was only enough to pay off the mortgage.
-As they now have a son, Joe suggested that they take out some additional cover.
+Tim already had some existing Life Insurance that would pay out if either Tim or Emma were to pass away but the level of cover was only enough to pay off the mortgage.
+As they now have a son, TIm’s adviser suggested that they take out some additional cover.

-Thus, having spoken to Joe the family was financially secure against the risk of Tim being unable to work due to accident or sickness and the risk of either Tim or Emma passing away before their son had reached adulthood.
+Thus, having spoken to the adviser, the family was financially secure against the risk of Tim being unable to work due to accident or sickness and the risk of either Tim or Emma passing away before their son had reached adulthood.

 Tim and Emma’s situation is a common one, but if you’d like protection advice tailored to your circumstances please don’t hesitate to get in touch on 02084327333.